iamshamik0724/metrics-monitoring-ui/README.md

 - Real-time updates are received from the WebSocket endpoint at `ws://localhost:8085/ws`.
 - Make sure the WebSocket server is running and reachable.

+### Ensure Metrics Persistance Server is up and running
+- Refer to bring up metrics-persistance-server
+- Validate if the URLs in config.js int this repo are pointing to correct port number over which the metric-persistance-server is running

 ---

 ## How It Works